Dalton State Remains One of the Most Affordable Colleges in the Nation

 “We are thrilled to be named once again to the Department of Education’s list of most affordable four year colleges and universities,” said Dr. John O. Schwenn, President of Dalton State.
 “It is critically important to us to keep a Dalton State education within the economic grasp of most families in the Northwest Georgia region.”

 “Even more important to us than low cost however is the rich student experience we offer at Dalton State,” he said.
 “With facilities such as Peeples Hall for teaching and learning, with sophisticated equipment made available to students such as that provided by the Mashburn Charitable Trust, with opportunities for undergraduate student research that are second to none, with nationally recognized faculty, and vibrant student life opportunities that expand and strengthen each year, we are convinced Dalton State offers the best value in college education anywhere in the country.
 The fact that we can offer that rich experience with such a low price tag makes it even better.”

-Dalton State’s current tuition and fees for a student taking 15 credit hours a semester are $3,910 per year.
+Dalton State’s current tuition and fees for a student taking 15 hours of classes are $3,910 per year.
 Students pay less than $100 per credit hour in tuition.

 Eighty-three percent of Dalton State’s students receive some form of financial assistance.
 The College processed $12.5 million in federal grants last year.
 Students received approximately $6.5 million from the HOPE program.
 And scholarships from the Dalton State College Foundation and outside donors totaled more than $500,000.